red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 and required dependencies.

 These design changes allow us to have tests with less knowledge about the internals of the production code.
-Tests written that way allow us to refactor more while requiring fewer test changes afterward.
+Tests written that way allow us to add features and make refactorings more easily while breaking fewer unrelated tests.

 # Notes